chiehmin/leetcode-ranking-search/README.md

 Leetcode contest ranking page lacks a search bar to search for the ranking of a specific user.
 So I implemented one.

+Besides searching a username in a contest, I also implemented a feature to search the ranking history among contests for a user!!

 The contest data is updated every week by setting up a scheduled pipeline using Github Actions.

 ## Crawling contest results